gfk-ba/carbon-router/README.md

 # Carbon-router

-An alternative, lightweight, modular, customizable client side router for Meteor.
+An alternative, lightweight, modular, customisable client side router for Meteor.

 Carbon-router is designed to be flexible and easy-to-use, focusing only on what a router needs to do.
 Excluded from the responsibility of the router is the handling of subscriptions, because we feel this goes against the philosophy of Meteor.
 Subscriptions are better handled in the template helpers, where their data is actually used.